mrstebo/Mankey-API/README.md

 # Mankey-API
-Horribly written API, make beautiful by .NET
+Horribly written API, made beautiful with .NET

 ## Does it current work?: